Quickstart: Implementing Top Items with the API

 Step 2: Create a function for personalized suggestions

 Now, create a new function to handle fetching personalized data.
-This function calls the personalized endpoint and requires a user_id
+This function calls the personalized endpoint and requires a user_id parameter.

 Example: Add the following function to your core logic